-Each week you will complete a short quiz in Blackboard based on readings and corresponding lecture topics.
-These quizzes will consist of place maps and 10 questions addressing a range of topics covered in each chapter.
+You will complete a short quiz for each topic based on readings and corresponding lectures.
+These quizzes will consist of questions addressing a range of topics and concepts covered in each chapter.
 These quizzes are given in Blackboard and will remain open for the duration of the corresponding topic's lecture.
 Quizzes will disappear from Blackboard at the end of the day (11:59pm) of a topic's scheduled completion.
-A total of 12 quizzes will be given and the two lowest scoring quizzes will be dropped.
-These quizzes are worth 35% of your final grade and will be one method I use for taking attendance.
+A total of 10 quizzes will be given worth 30% of your final grade.
 Make-up quizzes will not be given.